 Bukchon Hanok Village

-Bukchon Hanok Village, home to hundreds of traditional Korean houses, or hanok, that date back centuries, is a must-see thanks to its exquisite traditional architecture, along with its soothing ambiance.
+Visiting Bukchon Hanok Village is one of the best things to do in Seoul, thanks to its exquisite traditional architecture, along with its soothing ambiance.

 The old hanok houses here, with their tiled, sloped rooftops and overhanging eaves, sit snugly inside winding, narrow walkways or alleys filled with small trees.